 Consumers responded enthusiastically to Compaq’s low-end offerings, with more than 100,000 Presarios selling in the first 60 days.
 By the end of 1993, Presario sales totaled $500 million.

 Compaq continued to produce all-in-one Presarios along with conventional models.
-They released three versions of the original 400 series, and in 1994, Compaq jumped on the multimedia bandwagon, adding a CD-ROM with the CDS 500s and integrating a TV-tuner in the CDTV 500s.
+They released three versions of the original 400 series, and in 1994, Compaq jumped on the multimedia bandwagon, adding a CD-ROM with the CDS 500s and integrating a TV tuner in the CDTV 500s.

 In late 1996, the Presario 3020 became the next generation all-in-one.
 Built on Intel’s Pentium processor and sporting a hinged 12.1-inch flat-panel display, the 3020 was innovative and eye-catching.
 The design was dominated by a prominent speaker grill surrounding the LCD, with the rest of the system neatly packaged behind the display.
 A style Compaq debuted a few months before Apple’s sleeker Twentieth Anniversary Macintosh and eight years before the iMac made it commonplace.

 The industry noticed the unusual design, giving the 3020 attention in Newsweek, the New York Times, and The Wall Street Journal.
 WSJ’s Walt Mossberg described the Presario 3020 as “a sort of novelty product, which should appeal to people with a strong desire for a radical design.”
 He admits it generated conversation when guests entered his office, and it was well-equipped with a 166 MHz Pentium processor, 24MB of RAM, 2MB of video RAM, a 2GB hard drive, a four-disk 8x CD-ROM changer, and a 33.6Kbps modem.
-He was not a fan of the “ton of useless software” and its relatively high price at $3,500.
+He was not a fan of the “ton of useless software” and its relatively high price of $3,500.
 Popular Science was more impressed, appreciating the design and configuration.
 PC Magazine was also favorable, describing the “monoputer” as a successful merger of convenience, portability, power, and functionality.

 A few months later, in January 1997, Compaq bumped the 3020 to the Presario 3060, upping the processor to 200 MHz and the hard drive to 3.8GB.
 They also lowered the price to $3,000.